ePages-de/epages-docs/_posts/2017/2017-07-21-fullstack-london-of-dragons-and-numbers.md

 Here are some things I took away from these awesome three days.

-## Keynotes and Workshops
+## Keynotes and workshops

-The opening keynote was held by Douglas Crockford (the father of JSON) himself.
+The opening keynote was held by [Douglas Crockford](https://github.com/douglascrockford) (the father of JSON) himself.
-While talking about numbers and their history he came up with [DEC64](http://dec64.com/) a new number type that fixes truncation and overflow problems (besides others) originated from the fifties.
+While talking about numbers and their history he came up with [DEC64](http://dec64.com/) a new number type that fixes truncation and overflow problems (besides others) originated in the fifties.
 The session was not only informative but also very humorous as Crockford is often very opinionated and does not try to hide that at all.
-On top of that Skills Matter gifted (among others) Crockfords _The Good Parts_ book which he signed during the conference.
+On top of that, [Skills Matter](https://skillsmatter.com) gave away (among other things to choose from) Crockfords _The Good Parts_ book which he signed during the conference.

-Later that day [Amie D. Dansby](https://twitter.com/amiedoubleD) (who somehow reminded my of NCIS' Abby) an Iot enthusiast and maker (with an RFID chip in her hand) gave an inspiring talk about releasing your inner maker.
+Later that day [Amie D. Dansby](https://twitter.com/amiedoubleD) an Iot enthusiast and maker (with an RFID chip in her hand and a remarkable resemblance to NCIS' Abby) gave an inspiring talk about releasing your inner maker.
-IMHO her slides where a bit overloaded but her spirit and message as well as the content totally made up for that!
+IMHO her slides where a bit overloaded but her spirit and message as well as the content (maybe because of the massive content) totally made up for that!
 She was also the one giving a hands on IoT workshop with Onion's [Omega2](https://onion.io) development board.
-After DDoS'ing the conferences Wi-Fi frequencies and some struggle for more space on the board I managed to get a working Twitter wearable displaying my latest tweet on a OLED display.
+After DDoS'ing the conference's Wi-Fi frequencies and some struggle for more space on the board I managed to get a working Twitter wearable displaying my latest tweet on an OLED display (and thanks to Amie's patience).

-There were several other inspiring keynotes including Sitepen's Dylan Schiemann (wearing a Dojo 2.0 t-shirt) about the state of JavaScript and Myles Borins talking about how Node.js releases work.
+There were several other inspiring keynotes including Sitepen's [Dylan Schiemann](https://twitter.com/dylans) (wearing a Dojo 2.0 t-shirt) about the state of JavaScript and a talk about progressive web apps by [Chris Heilmann](https://twitter.com/codepo8).
+Although I thought the whole PWA topic is talked about too much, Chris did a pretty good job outlining what really matters when progressively enhance web sites (and apps).
-The latter made me finally realize why a staging branch is called a staging branch: Because you push releases while on stage.
+[Myles Borins](https://twitter.com/MylesBorins) shared some insights on how Node.js releases work and made me finally realize why a staging branch is called a staging branch: Because you push releases while on stage.

 Afterwards there where several tracks in parallel.
 No matter if it's conference talks or festival bands: They're either of the _don't-care-could-go-anywhere_ kind or you want to attend all simultaneously.